 Andrew Huberman was born in 1975 at Stanford Hospital in Palo Alto, California.
 His father, Bernardo Huberman, was an Argentine physicist who worked at Xerox PARC and later became a consulting professor at Stanford.
 His mother was a children’s book author.

 Growing up with a brilliant scientist father created both opportunity and pressure.
 Bernardo Huberman predicted the existence of phase transitions in large-scale distributed systems and authored books on the ecology of computation.
-Young Andrew was surrounded by discussions of science from the earliest age—but also, perhaps, by an implicit standard of intellectual achievement to measure himself against.
+Young Andrew was surrounded by discussions of science from an early age, but perhaps also by an implicit standard of intellectual achievement against which to measure himself.

 The Divorce That Changed Everything